galaxyproject/training-material/topics/imaging/tutorials/tutorial-CP/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > The `Text color` parameter can be any of your choice, it just needs to be visible on top of the nuclei.
+>    > The `Text color` parameter can be any of your choice, the hexa code is not really relevant.
+The only consideration is that it needs to be visible on top of the nuclei.
 >    {: .comment}
 {: .hands_on}